Meningococcal C Conjugate (Men-C) Vaccine

 Vaccines that protect against meningococcal type C infection are the best way to protect your child against this serious and sometimes fatal disease.

 When you get your child immunized, you help protect others as well.

 Vaccines are very safe.
 It is much safer to get the vaccine than to get meningococcal disease.
 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Fever, drowsiness, crankiness, loss of appetite or mild headache may also occur within 24 hours after getting the vaccine.
+Fever, drowsiness, crankiness, loss of appetite, nausea, headache or muscle soreness may also occur within 24 hours after getting the vaccine.
 These reactions are mild and generally last 1 to 2 days.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 Should this reaction occur, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.